A Surrogate model for High Temperature Superconducting Magnets to Predict Current Distribution with Neural Network: Predictive performance of the surrogate model

-Figure \ref{loss_inter}(a) and (b) compares the training and interpolation validation losses of FCRN models with different numbers of residual blocks ($N_{\mathrm{RB}}=3,6,12$) and neurons per layer ($H=128,256,512$).
-Error bars indicating the variance were calculated across 5 independent runs.
-The training loss decreases with increasing $H$ for a fixed $N_{\mathrm{RB}}$, showing that networks with larger capacity fit the training data more effectively.
-In contrast, the interpolation validation loss exhibits the opposite trend.
-Models with larger $H$ tend to yield higher validation errors, particularly when $N_{\mathrm{RB}}$ is small, reflecting a transition from underfitting to overfitting.

-Moreover, for the same network configuration, the validation loss is one to two orders of magnitude larger than the training loss.
-This demonstrates that the model cannot achieve the same level of accuracy on the interpolation validation set as on the training set, even though all input parameters of the validation set fall within those of the training set.
-Besides, training losses show relatively small fluctuations due to their direct involvement in back propagation, whereas validation losses display much higher variance, which was caused by the random initialization of network weights.
-These results suggest that, for a given dataset, there exists a specific set of hyperparameters that yields relatively optimal generalization performance and training loss.
+Table \ref{loss_comparison} compares the training and validation losses of the FCRN and FCN models across different network structures.
+For Case 1 (fast ramping), the training loss decreases as the network depth ($L$) or the number of neurons per layer ($H$) increases, indicating that larger networks fit the training data more effectively.
+Conversely, the validation loss exhibits an increasing trend with larger networks, reflecting a transition towards overfitting.
+Moreover, for a given network configuration, the validation loss is typically one to two orders of magnitude larger than the training loss.
+This demonstrates that the model cannot achieve the same level of accuracy on the interpolation validation set as on the training set, even though all input parameters of the validation set fall within the training domain.
+Furthermore, the FCRN consistently outperforms the FCN on both the training and validation sets in Case 1, demonstrating the effectiveness of the residual structure.

-The average training time per epoch of the FCRN model is shown in figure \ref{loss_inter}(c).
-For most cases, the number of neurons per layer ($H$) has minor influence on the training time, with average values around 8–9$\,$s/epoch.
-The increase in computation time is observed only when the $H$ increases from 256 to 512 with $N_{\mathrm{RB}}=12$, where the training time rises from 11 to nearly 14$\,$s/epoch.
-Therefore, the training time is stable for compact network architectures, and it meets an obvious slowdown only when the number of trainable weight parameters exceeds a certain level.

-Figure \ref{loss_compare}(a) presents the convergence curves of the FCRN with different $N_{\mathrm{RB}}$ at a fixed $H=256$.
-The results indicate that $N_{\mathrm{RB}}$ has minor effects on final training loss, with an order of $10^{-7}$.
-The inset highlights the epochs at which the model weights were saved according to the training strategy.
-All models were saved at epochs close to the final training epoch of 500, demonstrating the effectiveness of the current training strategy.
-Figure \ref{loss_compare}(b) shows the corresponding FCN results with equivalent depth $L$.
-While the FCN exhibits the same level of convergence as the FCRN at $L=6$ and $L=12$, the case of $L=24$ fails to converge, with the final training loss at an order of $10^{-2}$.
-As previously discussed, the FCRN with $N_{\mathrm{RB}}=12$ and $H=256$ achieves the most favorable training and validation losses, whereas the corresponding FCN with $L=24$ fails to converge.
-Therefore, for the dataset constructed in this study, employing the FCRN architecture provides better performance compared with the conventional FCN.